3pings/docker-ee/MTA_LAB_README.md

 12. Click `Create` near the bottom right of the screen.

 After a few seconds you should see a green dot next to your service name.
-Once you see you green dot you can  point your web browser to `http://<linux node c fqdn>:8088` to see your running website.
+Once you see you green dot you can  point your web browser to `http://<pod-X-lin02 IP Address>:8088` to see your running website.

 > **Note**: You want to go to `http://` not `https://`